dineshsoudagar/llm-lab-from-scratch-to-fine-tuning/README.md

 # LLMs Repository

-This repository contains a collection of scripts, notebooks, and tools for working with **Large Language Models (LLMs)**.
-It includes resources for pretraining models using **Hugging Face Transformers**, fine-tuning **litGPT models** with **PyTorch Lightning**, and running inference on fine-tuned models.
-The repository also provides efficient fine-tuning through **LoRA (Low-Rank Adaptation)**, which helps in training large models with fewer parameters.
+This repository provides a collection of scripts and resources for working with Large Language Models (LLMs).
+It includes tools for training, fine-tuning, pretraining, and inference using various models such as litGPT, Hugging Face Transformers, and GPT models.
+The code leverages popular frameworks like PyTorch and PyTorch Lightning to facilitate efficient model development and deployment.
+Additionally, the repository supports LoRA (Low-Rank Adaptation) for parameter-efficient fine-tuning of large models.

 ## Contents